 The attraction of foreign direct investment has been an important factor in the developing process of developing countries throughout the world.
 In the course of liberalization of international trade and capital flows foreign direct investment increased with two-digit growth rates over the last decades.
 International production became the dominant expression of economic globalisation.
 The fall of the Iron Curtain and the opening of several formerly closed economies to the world market once again pushed international investment and international production of multinational firms.
-However, this also intensified the international competition of nations to attract foreign investment.
-Also countries like Thailand and others with a long tradition as host countries for foreign direct investment have to adapt their policy to optimize their investment promotion activities.
+However, this also intensified the international competition of nations to attract foreign direct investment have to adapt their policy to optimize their investment promotion activities.
 Although there is a large volume of literature analysing the reasons why firms engage in other countries and on the impact of foreign direct investment on the host country there is only limited research on the role of investment promotion in order to attract foreign direct investment, one of the main topics of this study.